-Valuations for 2019/20 have been undertaken by Wilks Head and Eve LLP with prior year valuations having been undertaken by Gulley Howard Technical Ltd
+Valuations for 2020/21 have been undertaken by Wilks Head and Eve LLP same with prior year valuations.

 Due to the ongoing Covid-19 pandemic at the reporting date, Wilks, Head and Eve reported the property valuations on the basis of 'material valuation uncertainty' as per VPS3 and VPGA10 of the RICS Red Book Global.
 Consequently, less certainty and a higher degree of caution should be attached to the valuations than would normally be the case.
 However, the valuations have been professionally undertaken to RICS standards and therefore represent the best estimate at the current time